 When voting polls are not open at least 3 hours either before or after an employee's regular hours of work, or an employee's core hours if the employee is on flexitime, then he/she will, upon written request, be granted a sufficient amount of administrative time by his/her supervisor which will permit him/her to report for work 3 hours after the polls are open or leave work 3 hours before the polls close, whichever requires the lesser amount of time.

-Administrative leave shall be granted in accordance with applicable rules and regulations to employees for jury duty or for appearing in court as a witness in an official capacity or in a non-official capacity as a witness on behalf of the United States.
+Administrative leave shall be granted in accordance with applicable rules and regulations to employees for jury duty or for appearing in court in a non-official capacity as a witness on behalf of the United States.